LOVE THE TRAILS? Help out and

 kneeling in the sludge with midges in your face and rain dripping down your neck, whilst trying to place a few boulders...

 But it's not always like this!
-Some days we're out there on the hill, under blue skies, enjoying the craic of the lads whilst working away on the trails.
+Some days we're out there on the hill, under blue skies, enjoying a bit of craic with the crew whilst working away on the trails.
 It really is a great way to put something back into our local landscape - create a better place to do the sport and recreation we all love, develop an awareness of how to protect the environment and ultimately secure Balquhidder as great location in the National Park for future generations of locals and visitors to enjoy.

 On this page we share how we go about all our trail building and maintenance activities...

-Creating and maintaining quality, hand-crafted, natural trails that are both safe for multi-use, and will stand the test of time, requires a lot more than clearing a few sticks off an old hill path, or interesting line.
+Creating and maintaining quality, hand-crafted, natural trails requires a lot more than clearing a few sticks off an old hill path, or interesting line.

-If the trail is designed to be safe for multi-use, including mountain bikers, it must have clear line of sight, no dangerous surprises and some degree of flow.
-Critical to the routing is the need to keep other trail users safe, so where trails cross or emerge onto up-tracks that will have slow moving walkers, horses or bikes, there must be a means to slow speed of the descender and ensure they have clear line of sight of other users.
+If the trail is designed to be safe for multi-use including mountain bikers, it must have a clear line of sight, no dangerous surprises and ideally some degree of flow.
+Critical to the routing is the need to keep all trail users safe, so where trails cross or emerge onto forest roads that might have vehicles, walkers, horses or other bikers, there must be clear line of sight on the approach.

-As a trail group we therefore find ourselves spending a significant amount of time sorting the surface of older paths, draining, repairing and reinforcing the trail surface as necessary.
+With Balquhidder having so much rain, as the trail crew, we therefore find ourselves spending a significant amount of time sorting trail surfaces, draining, repairing and reinforcing them as necessary.
 It's a time consuming process that requires patience and persistence, and in some very wet and boggy sections, we simply have to resort to re-routing the trail to higher, more robust ground.

 Either way, making an old boggy trail dry, robust and enjoyable for everyone is hugely rewarding!